 Thanks to generous support from the Henry Luce Foundation, we are pleased to make this important and timely Asia Shorts collaborative volume available as open access.

 Teaching About Asia in a Time of Pandemic, edited by David Kenley, is a collaborative work between Asia Shorts and the AAS pedagogical journal Education about Asia.
 It is a companion volume to The Pandemic: Perspectives on Asia, edited by Vinayak Chaturvedi (a collaborative work between Asia Shorts and the Journal of Asian Studies).

+We are pleased to be able to present this landmark publication in open access format in order to increase its visibility and accessibility.
 Teaching About Asia in a Time of Pandemic is also available in print and e-book formats.
 Please help to support the work of AAS publications by ordering print or e-book copies here.

 Read an interview with the editor, David Kenley (from Education About Asia 25:3, Winter 2020)